ohrlando/List_Lambda_js/README.md

 # List_Lambda_js
 List class with Lambda like c# with select, where, first (condition), last(condition), distinct, each, etc.

-*It is equal to C# Lambda because you have minimal interactions even performing consecutive calls!*
+*It is equal to C# IList methods because you have minimal interactions even performing consecutive calls!*

 ####demos: http://jsfiddle.net/ohrlando/Lu6c4dkx/